esling/esling.github.io/_pages/atiam-ml-0-intro.md

 <div markdown="1">

   1. Launch the import procedure  and check the corresponding structure
-  2. Code a simple count function that prints the number of examples for each classes (along with its name)
+  2. Code a count function that prints the name and number of examples for each classes

 </div>{: .notice--info}